A portable grill offers you more room to cook when camping and to travel without taking up too much space.

 It doesn’t have a lot of fancy features for the price you pay.
 What it does have are enameled cast-iron grates that are easy to clean, sensitive controls to give you more options for heat levels, and a clever grease management system that uses disposable trays to make it simple to maintain.

-The reason it’s priced a little higher than other simple grills is that Weber quality.
+The reason it’s priced a little higher than other simple grills is the Weber quality.
 They claim it’ll be more durable and more reliable than other brands.

 Review scores are high, which suggests customers agree.
 While it’s not the most powerful (with 8,500 BTUs) or the largest, it is just a solid, dependable grill that will last for many years if properly maintained.